Part of the Technical Health audit

 What if my site works fine without a DOCTYPE?

-It may look fine in your browser, but quirks mode causes subtle layout differences across browsers and devices.
-The CSS box model changes, font sizing works differently, and some JavaScript APIs return different values.
-These issues may not show up in your testing but affect visitors on other browsers.
+It may look fine in your browser, but quirks mode causes subtle layout gaps across browsers and devices.
+The CSS box model changes, font sizing works differently, and some JavaScript APIs return other values.
+These issues may not show up in your testing but affect users on other browsers.

 Check your DOCTYPE now